42BV/jarb-redux-form/src/Readme.md

 ConstraintsStore.
 In fact it is a very thin wrapper around Field.

-It only demands one extra property called 'label' which is used to inform you which field was wrong, when errors occur.
+It only demands one extra property called 'jarbLabel' which is used to inform you which field was wrong, when errors occur.

 It also highjacks the `name` property and gives it exta meaning.